-Dr. Moyer's articles appear in Percussive Notes, School Band and Orchestra and his solo CD, "Something Old, Something New" as well as his multiple publications are available through Alliance Publications, Studio 4 Music and C. Alan Publications.
+Dr. Moyer's articles appear in Percussive Notes, School Band and Orchestra, and his solo CD, "Something Old, Something New" as well as his multiple publications, which are available through Alliance Publications, Studio 4 Music, and C. Alan Publications.
 His latest marimba method, Four Mallet Progressive Literature was released in 2010 by Studio 4 Music.
 In addition to Richard C. Gipson and John Bannon, his teachers include former Pittsburgh Symphony timpanist, Stanley Leonard and marimba virtuosos Gordon Stout and Lehigh Howard Stevens.
 Moyer also completed the Bob Becker Ragtime Xylophone Institute at the University of Delaware.
-His post doctoral work includes Level II certification with the Technology Institute for Music Educators.
+His post-doctoral work includes Level II certification with the Technology Institute for Music Educators.

-He has presented clinics and masterclasses at state and national conferences throughout the southwest, midwest and northeastern U.S. including the 2015 TMEA State Convention.
-Dr. Moyer is currently Interim Chair of The Department of Fine & Performing Arts and Director of Bands at Texas A & M International University.
-He is also the Timpanist of the Laredo Philharmonic Orchestra from 2012-2020 and performs with the Corpus Christi Symphony Orchestra.
+He has presented clinics and masterclasses at state and national conferences throughout the southwest, midwest, and northeastern U.S. including the 2015 TMEA State Convention.
+Dr. Moyer is Chairman of the Department of Fine & Performing Arts and Director of Bands at Texas A & M International University.
+He served as Timpanist of the Laredo Philharmonic Orchestra from 2012-2020 and performs with the Corpus Christi Symphony Orchestra.
 Dr. Moyer is an Artist/Educator for DeMorrow Instruments and Salyers Percussion.